1 888 370 6765

 Ghana

 The Ghanaians know the way to our heart: chocolate!
-February 14 is National Chocolate Day, an initiative introduced by the government in 2007 to shed light on the fact that Ghana is one of the world's largest producers of cocoa.
+February 14th is National Chocolate Day, an initiative introduced by the government in 2007 to shed light on the fact that Ghana is one of the world's largest cocoa producers.
 Ghana holds concerts and performances, and restaurants offer special chocolate-themed menus, for the special day.

 Germany